-Generally speaking, four main investment objectives cover how you accomplish most financial goals.
-While certain products and strategies work for one objective, they may produce poor results for another.
-Most people have long- and short-term financial planning needs, and will likely use more than one of these strategies at the same time with no conflict.
-The goal is to find the combination of the four objectives that makes sense for your financial situation.
+Most people have long- and short-term financial planning needs, and they will likely use more than one of these methods at the same time.
+You want to find the right combination of the four objectives that makes the most sense for you and your goals.

-Capital appreciation is concerned with long-term growth and is most common in retirement plans where investments work for many years inside a qualified plan, such as a 401(k) or IRA.
-However, investing for capital appreciation is not limited to qualified retirement accounts.
-This objective involves holding stocks for many years and letting them grow within your portfolio while reinvesting dividends to purchase more shares.
+Capital appreciation is concerned with long-term growth.
+This is most common in retirement plans where investments work for many years inside a qualified plan, such as a 401(k) or IRA.
+But investing for capital appreciation is not limited to retirement accounts.
+This goal involves holding stocks for many years and letting them grow within your portfolio.
+At the same time, you may be reinvesting dividends to purchase more shares.

-Compound interest is the greatest force for those concerned with capital appreciation.
-Let's imagine that you make an initial $1,000 investment and add $100 monthly for the next 20 years.
-The total amount contributed during that period would be $25,000.
-However, if your investments generate an 8% return annually, compound interest will place your total savings at $59,575.31.
+Compound returns are the greatest force for those focused on capital appreciation.
+Suppose you were to make a $1,000 investment upfront, and then add $100 per month for the next 20 years.
+The total amount you contributed would be $25,000.
+But if your investments were to produce an 8% return each year, compound returns would place your total savings at $59,575.31.

-Investors using the capital appreciation strategy are not concerned with day-to-day fluctuations.
-However, they keep a close eye on the fundamentals of the company for changes that could affect long-term growth.
-A typical strategy involves regular purchases.
+If you use the capital appreciation strategy, you are not too concerned with day-to-day fluctuations.
+However, keep a close eye on the fundamentals of the company for changes that could affect long-term growth.
+Your approach may involve making regular purchases.

-Many people who focus on current income are retired and use the income for living expenses.
-In contrast, others take advantage of a lump sum of capital to create an income stream that never touches the principal, yet provides cash for certain current needs—such as college tuition.
+Many people who focus on current income are retired, and they use the income for living expenses.
+In contrast, others prefer to use a lump sum of capital to create an income stream that never touches the principal but can still provide cash for certain current needs, such as college tuition.

-Many people try speculating in the stock market with the misguided goal of getting rich, and the overwhelming majority fail at doing so.
-If you want to try your hand, make sure you are using money you can afford to lose without jeopardizing your livelihood or retirement ambitions.
-It's easy to get a false sense of competence after initial success, so thoroughly understand the real possibilities of losing your investment.
+Many people try speculating in the stock market with the goal of getting rich, and the vast majority fail at doing so.
+If you want to try your hand, make sure you are using money you can afford to lose, without putting your livelihood or retirement funds at risk.
+It's easy to get a false sense of confidence after initial success, so thoroughly understand the real possibilities of losing your investment.

 The Bottom Line